© 2019 Baptist Health. All Rights Reserved.

 These symptoms could be caused by a less serious condition, but they're worth checking out.
 Early treatment is always best.

 The cause of kidney cancer remains unknown, but a few risk factors have been identified.
-According to the ACS and the National Cancer Institute, risk factors may include:
+According to the ACS, the National Cancer Institute and the National Kidney Foundation, risk factors may include:

 - Smoking cigarettes.